tarwn/lessthandot-hugo/blogs/content/posts/2011-10-02-troubleshooting-sql-server-a-guide.md

 ---
 <p class="MsoNormal" style="margin: 0in 0in 10pt;">
-  <span style="font-family: Calibri; font-size: small;">I’m very excited to announce that the book, “</span><a href="http://www.simple-talk.com/books/sql-books/troubleshooting-sql-server-a-guide-for-the-accidental-dba/"><span style="font-family: Calibri; font-size: small;">Troubleshooting SQL Server: A guide for the Accidental DBA</span></a><span style="font-size: small;"><span style="font-family: Calibri;">” will be at the PASS Summit this year.<span style="mso-spacerun: yes;">  </span>Jonathan Kehayias is well known as one of the best all-around SQL Server Professionals out there and any publication is always valued.<span style="mso-spacerun: yes;">  </span>This book is composed of some of the most common problems and real-life experiences that go into resolving them.<span style="mso-spacerun: yes;">  E</span>ven the thought of the caliber of the names on this book putting on paper all they have in steps to resolving some of the worst problems out there, holds a lot of value that can prove, priceless.<span style="mso-spacerun: yes;">  </span>It gets better.<span style="mso-spacerun: yes;">  </span>Gail Shaw has also contributed as the editor and contributor on this book.<span style="mso-spacerun: yes;">  </span>The addition of Gail in this book rounds it out as, in my opinion, one of the best DBA books that you can have on your shelf.<span style="mso-spacerun: yes;">  One that you can turn to in any event you are in need of determining resolutions to many problems that may happen with SQL Server.</span></span></span>
+  <span style="font-family: Calibri; font-size: small;">I'm very excited to announce that the book, “</span><a href="http://www.simple-talk.com/books/sql-books/troubleshooting-sql-server-a-guide-for-the-accidental-dba/"><span style="font-family: Calibri; font-size: small;">Troubleshooting SQL Server: A guide for the Accidental DBA</span></a><span style="font-size: small;"><span style="font-family: Calibri;">” will be at the PASS Summit this year.<span style="mso-spacerun: yes;">  </span>Jonathan Kehayias is well known as one of the best all-around SQL Server Professionals out there and any publication is always valued.<span style="mso-spacerun: yes;">  </span>This book is composed of some of the most common problems and real-life experiences that go into resolving them.<span style="mso-spacerun: yes;">  E</span>ven the thought of the caliber of the names on this book putting on paper all they have in steps to resolving some of the worst problems out there, holds a lot of value that can prove, priceless.<span style="mso-spacerun: yes;">  </span>It gets better.<span style="mso-spacerun: yes;">  </span>Gail Shaw has also contributed as the editor and contributor on this book.<span style="mso-spacerun: yes;">  </span>The addition of Gail in this book rounds it out as, in my opinion, one of the best DBA books that you can have on your shelf.<span style="mso-spacerun: yes;">  One that you can turn to in any event you are in need of determining resolutions to many problems that may happen with SQL Server.</span></span></span>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 10pt;">